Powered By Blogger

 O Traveller!
 Seek the Path that lies Within You

-O traveller!
+O traveler!
 Seek the path that lies within you,

 You and your Beloved are in the same body;